esphome/esphome-docs/guides/configuration-types.rst

 RGB displays use red, green, and blue, while grayscale displays may use white.
 LEDs or LED-based light bulbs may use all four color elements depending on their capabilities.

-A number of predefined colors are also defined; see the :apiref:`core/color.h` for more detail.

 .. _config-time:

 Time